-Ashwagandha is an adaptogenic herb that has been used in Ayurvedic medicine for centuries.
-It is known for its ability to promote overall health and well-being by reducing stress, anxiety, and inflammation.
+Ashwagandha is an adaptogenic herb used in Ayurvedic medicine for centuries.
+It’s known for promoting overall health by reducing stress, anxiety, and inflammation.
 One popular way to consume ashwagandha is by making a tincture.
-Making an ashwagandha tincture recipe is relatively easy and requires only a few simple ingredients.
+Crafting an ashwagandha tincture recipe is relatively easy and needs just a few simple ingredients.

 The most important ingredient is ashwagandha root, which can be purchased dried and cut.